 We recovered these dataloggers in May and June of 2011 during lamb capture work.
 This data is currently being downloaded and analyzed.
 This job was not active during the current reporting period in this study area.

 JOB/ACTIVITY 4: Data analysis and report writing

-Accomplishments: Data analysis is underway with a view to preparing manuscripts for publication in peer-reviewed scientific journals.
+Accomplishments: Data analysis continues and we are preparing manuscripts for publication in peer-reviewed scientific journals.